Pagus Lomacensis

-The Lomme gau or pagus, often referred to using Latin, Pagus Lomacensis, or German Lommegau, was an early Austrasian Frankish territorial division.
+The gau or pagus of Lomme, often referred to using Latin, Pagus Lomacensis, or German Lommegau, was an early Austrasian Frankish territorial division, which included the fort of Namur, and evolved into the later County of Namur.
 The oldest Latin spellings were Laumensis or Lomensis.
-It included the city of Namur, and the region where the County of Namur later came to form in the 10th century.

-In modern terms Lomme stretched from north to south in what is now central Wallonia in French-speaking Belgium.
+In modern terms Lomme lay in what is now central Wallonia in French-speaking Belgium.
 It corresponds roughly with the part of the modern Province of Namur which is west of the Meuse.
 It also stretched into what is now Walloon Brabant in the north, the Belgian Province of Hainaut in the west, and to the south, into what is now France.

 Subpagi

 The pagus Lomacensis had two major subpagi: the pagus Darnuensis, and the pagus Sambriensis.
 Today, both of these are in the Belgian province of Hainaut.
 Records show that places within these sub-divisions of Lomme could also be described as being in Lomme, and they might not have had exact definitions.